adamulacha/My-DevOps-Journey/README.md

 # My-DevOps-Journey
-This is a tracker of my DevOps Journey - learning &amp; projects
+This is a tracker of my DevOps Journey - learning &amp; projects.

 ### Projects
 <br>**When**<br>